 Political Participation

-The current president, Faustin-Archange Touadéra, came to power in the first elections after the 2013 crisis and a transition period under interim President Catherine Samba-Panza.
+The current president, Faustin-Archange Touadéra, came to power in 2016 in the first elections after the 2013 crisis and a transition period under interim President Catherine Samba-Panza.
 He was re-elected in December 2020.
-The presidential elections received international attention when the Constitutional Court rejected the candidacy of former President François Bozizé.
-The court justified its decision by arguing that Bozizé did not satisfy the “good morality” requirement for candidates, due to an international warrant for his arrest and U.N. sanctions against him for alleged assassinations, torture and other crimes.
-Bozizé thus did not meet the requirements to run for president, according to the court.
-This triggered a new wave of unrest: several rebel movements formed a coalition and launched an offensive with a view to preventing the elections from taking place.
-The CPC attacked major towns, such as Bambari and Bangasso, which led to a series of battles.
-Supported by MINUSCA and Rwandan and Wagner Group soldiers, the CAR’s armed forces managed to push back the rebels and prevented them from entering Bangui.
-However, with rising insecurity in many parts of the country and the CPC’s ongoing attacks on several cities, the elections were held under very difficult circumstances since 14% of polling stations were closed; in 29 out of 71 sous-préfectures, no voting took place, and in six sous-préfectures, polling stations had to close early due to voter intimidation.
-Nevertheless, the national election authority (ANE) reported a participation rate of 76.31%, counting only registered voters in polling stations where voting took place which accounts for 910,000 out of a total of 1.8 million registered voters.
-The Constitutional Court declared Touadéra winner with 53.92% of the vote in the first round.
-The Constitutional Court partially invalidated the preliminary results of the simultaneous legislative elections, raising doubts about the integrity and fairness of the process.
-The international community acknowledged the elections’ results.
-The opposition contested them, arguing that 70% of voters were prevented from voting due to the tense security climate and complaining of massive fraud, the opposition contested the election results.
-Given the security situation, while existing on paper, elements of free and fair elections such as universal suffrage and equal media access are not fully guaranteed.
+These presidential elections attracted international attention when the Constitutional Court rejected the candidacy of former President François Bozizé, as he did not meet the “good morality” requirement for candidates due to an international warrant and U.N. sanctions against him for alleged assassinations, torture and other crimes.
+This rejection triggered an uprising that disrupted campaigning and nearly toppled the government.
+Fourteen percent of polling stations were closed; in 29 out of 71 sous-préfectures, no voting took place at all, and in six sous-préfectures, polling stations had to close early due to voter intimidation.
+Around half of the electorate could not register to vote and the opposition struggled to mobilize its voters under these circumstances.
+Nevertheless, the national election authority (ANE) reported a participation rate of 76.31%, counting only registered voters in polling stations where voting could occur: 910,000 out of a total of 1.8 million registered voters.
+The Constitutional Court declared Touadéra the winner with 53.92% of the vote in the first round.

 Free and fair elections